 Since 2012, RI fishermen have had the ability to enter their catch reports directly into eTRIPS.
-Currently there are approximately 775 eTRIPS accounts in RI issued to fishermen who declared eTRIPS as their reporting method; this is equivalent to 52% of all fishermen with a reporting requirement, a large increase as 26% of fishermen were utilizing eTRIPS in 2014

-(Figure 2: Reporting Method Breakdown).
+Currently there are approximately 775 eTRIPS accounts in RI issued to fishermen who declared eTRIPS as their reporting method; this is equivalent to 53% of all fishermen with a reporting requirement, a large increase as 26% of fishermen were utilizing eTRIPS in 2014 (Figure 2: Reporting Method Breakdown).
 To help continue the trend to electronic reporting, RIDMF staff offers support to fishermen who want to learn and use the program.
 Training materials are available on the RIDMF website, and staff routinely answer phone calls, emails, and walk-in questions about eTRIPS.
-RIDMF will continue outreach for eTRIPS to continue to increase the number of fishermen using electronic reporting.
+While electronic reporting is not mandatory per any regulatory agency, RIDMF will continue outreach for eTRIPS to continue to increase the number of fishermen using electronic reporting.
+If electronic reporting becomes mandatory, RI will ensure to meet the requirements and transition fishermen to electronic reporting.